Call for Entries by

 Note that a jpeg still image should still be submitted to represent the entry in addition to the video material, and this file name should include the term 'video'.
 Please email us if you have any uncertainty about this (email@example.com)

-Links to entries, whether video or still files submitted, for example via Dropbox.com, must remain valid and active through the notification of jury results.
+Links to video entries must remain valid and active through the notification of jury results.

 AGREEMENT TO PARTICIPATE